The Royal Warwickshire Regiment (6th)

-On 1 July 1881, the 6th (Royal 1st Warwickshire) Regiment of Foot became The Royal Warwickshire Regiment.
+On 1 July 1881, the 6th (Royal 1st Warwickshire) Regiment of Foot became the The 1st Battalion The Royal Warwickshire Regiment.

 In 1963, the regimental title changed to The Royal Warwickshire Fusiliers.
 In April 1968, the regiment merged with the 5th (The Royal Northumberland Fusiliers), the 20th Lancashire Fusiliers, and the 7th (The Royal Fusiliers – City of London) to form The Royal Regiment of Fusiliers.

 The 1st/The Royal Warwickshire Regiment

 5 Nov 1895 The 1st/Royal Warwickshire Regiment embarked at Southampton from Chatham.
 It disembarked at Malta on 14 November.

 It had an average strength of 69 men with 52 admissions (753.6/1000 mean strength) into hospital.

 Its average constantly sick was 2.50 (36.23/1000 mean strength).
 The average sick time to each soldier was 13.22 days.
 The average duration of cases of sickness was 17.55 days.